Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Abstract

 \section{Abstract}

-In this Series, we revisit the weakly nonlinear analysis of the dynamics of chemically active particles near the threshold for spontaneous motion.
-In this Part, we develop an `adjoint method' facilitating such analysis in the case of the canonical model in the literature of an isotropic chemically active particle and general perturbations thereof.
-We focus on steady solutions, leaving separate subtleties associated with unsteadiness to a subsequent Part.
-Our method is based on identifying the operator adjoint to that encountered at linear order of the weakly nonlinear expansion, both operators' kernel describing steady rectilinear motion of a particle with an arbitrary velocity vector.
-The kernel of the adjoint operator dictates a solvability condition on the inhomogeneous problem at quadratic order of the weakly nonlinear expansion, which constitutes a nonlinear amplitude equation governing the particle velocity vector.
-Our adjoint method circumvents the need to directly solve the inhomogeneous problem, simplifying three-dimensional analyses and adding insight by making it possible to treat a wide range of physical scenarios on a common basis.
-We illustrate the method by first revisiting the analysis of the canonical model and then considering several perturbations: external force fields, non-uniform surface properties, first-order surface kinetics and bulk absorption.
-The amplitude equations we obtain exhibit various leading-order effects relative to the isotropic pitchfork bifurcation in the canonical model.
-These include shifts and regularisation of the bifurcation, imperfection, and restrictions of the motion to sets of direction in three dimensions.
+In this Series, we study the weakly nonlinear dynamics of chemically active particles near the threshold for spontaneous motion.
+In this part, we focus on steady solutions and develop an `adjoint method' for deriving the nonlinear amplitude equation governing the particle's velocity, first assuming the canonical model in the literature of an isotropic chemically active particle and then considering general perturbations about that model.
+As in previous works, the amplitude equation is obtained from a solvability condition on the inhomogeneous problem at second order of a particle-scale weakly nonlinear expansion, the formulation of that problem involving asymptotic matching with a leading-order solution in a remote region where advection and diffusion are balanced.
+We develop a generalised solvability condition based on a Fredholm Alternative argument, which entails identifying the adjoint linear operator at the threshold and calculating its kernel.
+This circumvents the apparent need in earlier theories to solve the second-order inhomogeneous problem, resulting in considerable simplification and adding insight by making it possible to treat a wide range of perturbation scenarios on a common basis.
+To illustrate our approach, we derive and solve amplitude equations for a number of perturbation scenarios (external force and torque fields, non-uniform surface properties, first-order surface kinetics and bulk absorption), demonstrating that sufficiently near the threshold weak perturbations can appreciably modify and enrich the landscape of steady solutions.